LLC vs. S-Corp: The differences between them

 Can a Corporation Own an LLC?

-A corporation may also acquire or purchase controlling interests in an LLC, effectively converting it into a corporate-owned entity.
+In addition, a corporation can also buy or purchase the controlling interested in an LLC and thus turn it into a corporate owned entity.

 To elect S-Corp taxation: